fserapian/codingcamp_api/README.md

 # codingcamp_api
-A complete web api to practice node.js
+A complete web api to in node.js

 ## How to run the app
 1. Install the dependencies with `npm install`